See the Text: From Tokenization to Visual Reading: Experiment

-To assess the effectiveness of our \our, we evaluate on multiple representative natural language understanding tasks, spanning open-domain question answering (TriviaQA~\citep{joshi2017triviaqa}, NQ~\citep{kwiatkowski2019natural}, and PopQA~\citep{mallen2023not}), general knowledge reasoning (MMLU~\citep{hendrycksmeasuring}), and sentiment classification (SST5~\citep{socher2013recursive}).
+To assess the effectiveness of our \our, we evaluate on multiple representative natural language understanding tasks, spanning open-domain question answering (TriviaQA~\cite{joshi2017triviaqa}, NQ~\cite{kwiatkowski2019natural}, and PopQA~\cite{mallen2023not}), general knowledge reasoning (MMLU~\cite{hendrycksmeasuring}, a massive multitask benchmark spanning 57 subjects that probes expert-level cognitive depth), and sentiment classification (SST5~\cite{socher2013recursive}).
 We report Exact Match (EM) for QA and accuracy for MMLU and SST5.